telefonicaid/fiware-orion/doc/manuals/user/context_providers.md

 -   At the present moment, Context Broker is not able to include compound attribute values in results of forwared queries.
 A blank (`""`) value appears in this case.
 Please have a look to [the following issue](https://github.com/telefonicaid/fiware-orion/issues/3162) for more information.
 However, note that updates includinig compound values doesn't have this problem and are forwarded correctly.
+    - On the meanwhile, there is a docker image available at [Dockerhub](https://hub.docker.com/r/fiware/orion/) labeled "fiware/orion:fix3162" which includes a fix for this.
+However, this image is not recommended for production use, given it could be some memory leak problems (not confirmed).
 -   Query filtering (e.g. `GET /v2/entities?q=temperature>40`) is not supported on query forwarding.
 First, Orion doesn't include the filter in the `POST /v1/queryContext` operation forwarded to CPr.
 Second, Orion doesn't filter the CPr results before responding them back to client.
 An issue corresponding to this limitation has been created: